DGP-Studio/Snap.Hutao.Docs/docs/en/features/real-time-notes.md

 ::: info

-This features requires you to login in to your MiYouShe or HoYoLab account in Snap Hutao, you can check [米游社多帐号切换](mhy-account-switch.html) for more information.
+This features requires you to login in to your MiYouShe or HoYoLab account in Snap Hutao, you can check [MiHoYo BBS Account Switch](mhy-account-switch.html) for more information.

 :::